-To avail free SSL and CDN from CloudFlare, you need to have a site live on the web or one that is ready for launch.
+To avail of free SSL and CDN from Cloudflare, you need to have a site live on the web or one that is ready for launch.

-When you register on CloudFlare at the first time, it directs you towards migrating your domain name.
-The user-friendly wizard of CloudFlare will help you when you move ahead and change it as your DNS provider.
+When you register on CloudFlare for the first time, it directs you toward migrating your domain name.
+The user-friendly wizard of Cloudflare will help you when you move ahead and change it as your DNS provider.

-It’ll scan your DNS configuration to detect DNS settings and allows you to update those settings just by changing your nameservers.
+It’ll scan your DNS configuration to detect DNS settings and allow you to update those settings by changing your nameservers.

-Here’s is a complete tutorial on how to setup CloudFlare Free SSL certificate to your WordPress website.
+Here’s a complete tutorial on how to set up a Cloudflare Free SSL certificate for your WordPress website.